Thinking Of Breaking Up With Your Quarantine Partner? Welcome To The Great Uncuffing

 Even pre-pandemic, early summer brought a spike in breakups, according to Facebook Data Science.
 Thanks to nice weather, people’s social lives are much more active.
 They want to go out and mingle and have new flirtations.
 They’re also busier, potentially making less time for snuggling their SO and more for showing off their sundresses to new hotties.

 Summer 2021 — which has already earned the moniker “ho girl summer” — just turns up the heat on all those factors.
-OkCupid predicts Sunday, July 4, will be the single biggest dating day of 2021, based on the progress of the vaccine roll out in the U.S., Hoffman told Refinery29 exclusively.
-“We predict there will be a sizeable increase in conversations and matches on the app — and an overall surge in online activity that day before people move to dating offline,” Hoffman says.
+OkCupid predicts Sunday 4th July, will be the single biggest dating day of 2021, based on the progress of the vaccine roll out in the US, Hoffman told Refinery29 exclusively.
+“We predict there will be a sizable increase in conversations and matches on the app — and an overall surge in online activity that day before people move to dating offline,” Hoffman says.
 This is big news, because historically the first Sunday in January is the biggest dating day of the year.
 “While this winter was huge for online activity, people still had reservations about dating in person at that time,” Hoffman says.
 “Once people are vaccinated, they're going to want to date IRL again.”

 Advertisement